Blogs

 wave

-• Over 42 lakh students: A huge number of students are waiting for the results after taking exams between February 15th and April 4th.
+Over 42 lakh students: That's a HUGE number of students hanging in there after exams that ran from February 15th to April 4th.
+That's a lot of anticipation!

-• Multiple platforms: You can check your results on multiple platforms including: cbseresults.nic.in, cbse.gov.in, results.cbse.nic.in, DigiLocker, and the UMANG app.
+Check your results in a bunch of ways: You've got options!
+You can check on cbseresults.nic.in, cbse.gov.in, results.cbse.nic.in, DigiLocker, and even the UMANG app.

 3. Enter your roll number, school number, and date of birth.

-• IVRS: Check the official CBSE website for IVRS contact numbers.
+IVRS: Check the CBSE website for those contact numbers.

 • 2024: Class 10 - 93.60%; Class 12 - 87.98%